danieliyilade/STERLING-STORE/README.md

 # AIMS AND OBJECTVES
 ▪ To develop a business intelligence solution to track sales performance.

-▪ To derive sales insight to help the organization for the coming years.
+▪ To derive sales insight to help the organization in the coming years.

 ▪ Sales performance across Regions and countries of operation.